hakanozbay/ozbay-metric/README.md

 ### Using the library in your code

-If you want to use the calculator in your source code as a library, in your source code file you need to import the calculator and utilize it declaring it in 2 possible ways:
+If you want to use the calculator in your source code as a library, You must have a copy of this source code in your project.Then in your source code file you need to import the calculator and utilize it declaring it in 2 possible ways:

 ```python
 import ozbayMetricCalculator